-This is the first known study where Brillouin spectroscopy has been used to determine the adiabatic elastic constants of single crystals of cyclohexame near the triple point.
-The only other known attempt to determine the adiabatic elastic constants of cyclohexane in the temperature range -20°C to -80°C was done by Scheie (1965) using the ultrasonic (transit-time) technique.
-He measured transverse and longitudinal velocities on polyarystaliene samples.
-Then, by assuming the Cauchy condition for isotropic and cubic crystals, viz.
+This is the first known study where Brillouin spectroscopy has been used to determine the adiabatic elastic constants of single crystals of cyclohexane near the triple point.
+The only other known attempt to determine the adiabatic elastic constants of cyclohexane in the temperature range -20oC to -80oC was done by Scheie (1965) using the ultrasonic (transit-time) technique.
+He measured transverse and longitudinal velocities on polycrystalline samples.
+Then, by assuming the Cauchy condition for isotropic and cubic crystals, viz., he has calculated adiabatic elastic constants for single crystals by mathematical and graphical arguments.
+However, as the present results show, hence, the Cauchy condition does not hold for single crystals of cyclohexane near the triple point.
+(This means that the intermolecular forces are not central in nature.)
+Consequently, it can be assumed that the Cauchy condition will not hold at -86C, where the plastic phase changes into a non-plastic phase.